JorgeAMendoza/react-weather-app/README.md

 The goal of the project is to create a working, web-based weather application that allows users to search for the current weather and the five-day forecast of a specific city around the world.

-Three of the goals I aimed to achieve with this project include:
+Three goals I aimed to achieve with this project include:

-1. Using servless functions to act as a proxy between the application and API to ensure that no API keys are exposed on the client.
+1. Use servless functions to act as a proxy between the application and API to ensure that no API keys are exposed through client.
-2. Thoroughly test the application to ensure that no errors are deployed in the production build.
+2. Thoroughly test the application to ensure no errors are deployed.
-3. Make the application accessible as possible, ensuring that those with disablities can easily search for the weather in this application.
+3. Make the application accessible as possible, ensuring that those with disablities can easily search for the weather as well.

-The application was built previously using basic react with no TypeScript, after improving my skills and working on multiple projects, I decided to revisit the project and improve upon it with the new skills and tools I have learned up to this point.
+The application was previously built using basic react with no TypeScript.
+After improving my skills and working on multiple projects, I decided to revisit the project and improve upon it with the new skills and tools I have learned up to this point.
 You can find the original version of the project under the branch titled ["app-version-1"](https://github.com/JorgeAMendoza/react-weather-app/tree/app-version-1)

 API used to retrieve weather provided by [OpenWeather](https://openweathermap.org/api), both versions of the application use the 2.0 version of the One Call API. **Version 2.0 of the the API can no longer be signed up for**.